-Most well walked trails will have a cairn – a stack of rocks made by hikers carefully balanced on top of each other.
+Most well walked trails will have a cairn, otherwise known as a stack of rocks made by hikers carefully balanced on top of each other.
 The name ‘cairn’ originally comes from the traditional Scottish language, Gaelic.
 Whilst the Scottish hills and landscapes are covered in cairns, they are only one of many places.
 Cairns can be found all throughout Europe, North America and other parts of the world.

-In modern times, cairns are used as landmarks or navigation markers.
+Today, hikers stack rocks to signify landmarks or to be used as navigation markers.
 Often, trails can be hard to follow or unclear.
-Cairns mark the path and give a clear direction as to where the hikers should be heading; and so comes the expression ‘follow the cairns’.
-Cairns are also used to mark the highest peak of a mountain, otherwise known as the summit.
+Cairns mark the path and give a clear direction as to where the hikers should be heading.

 To some people, these stacks of rocks are simply a visual beauty, however to others, they are almost as useful as a compass.
 Their design allows them to be seen in low visibility, giving them the power to navigate outdoor enthusiasts and assist discombobulated hikers.